 QR Codes

-QR codes are a form of 2D bar codes that make it easier to save contact numbers from business cards to phone and PC.
+QR codes are a form of 2D bar codes that make it easier to save contact numbers from business cards to phones and PCs.

 QR codes are a form of 2D bar codes that make it easier to save contact numbers from business cards to phones or PCs.